-For Scenario #1 (consistent with the 0.045 lb/hr facility-wide allowable emission rate), the maximum predicted ambient concentration at a residential receptor is only 0.005 $\mu$ g/m which is only 3 percent of the 0.15 standard.
+For Scenario #1 (consistent with the 0.045 lb/hr facility-wide allowable emission rate), the maximum predicted ambient concentration at a residential receptor is only 0.005 μ g/m3 which is only 3 percent of the 0.15 standard.
 The maximum predicted ambient concentration at the maximum off-site receptor was only 0.08 which is only 50 percent of the 0.15 standard.
-That is, stack impacts from emissions consistent with the current 0.045 lb/hr emission level are already contributing less than half the 0.15 $\mu$ g/m standard, and even less given that actual stack emissions are currently less than half the 0.045 lb/hr limit.
-Current actual and allowed stack emission rates are not a hindrance to achieving 0.15 $\mu$ g/m at the facility's ambient monitors and stack impacts at residences are essentially negligible.
+That is, stack impacts from emissions consistent with the current 0.045 lb/hr emission level are already contributing less than half the 0.15 μ g/m3 standard, and even less given that actual stack emissions are currently less than half the 0.045 lb/hr limit.
+Current actual and allowed stack emission rates are not a hindrance to achieving $0.15 \mu g/m^3$ at the facility's ambient monitors and stack impacts at residences are essentially negligible.

 The key point of this modeling exercise is to point out that it is not necessary to force the facility-wide lead stack emission rate to 0.003 lb/hr in order to achieve attainment of the NAAQS.
-Even with stack emissions from the facility just under the 0.045 lb/hr facility wide emission limit of Rule 1420.1, projected impacts are much less than one half of the 0.15 $\mu$ g/m ambient level.
+Even with stack emissions from the facility just under the 0.045 lb/hr facility wide emission limit of Rule 1420.1, projected impacts are much less than one half of the 0.15 μ g/m3 ambient level.
 Consideration of the feasibility of the 0.003 lb/hr facility-wide stack emission level can only be made in the context of the purpose of the rule from which this feasibility study was commissioned.
 In that context, this modeling demonstrates that additional stack emissions reductions are not expected to further reduce ambient lead concentrations.
-Should Exide not meet the 0.15 $\mu$ g/m standard, resources should be directed to towards reducing fugitive emissions rather than stack emissions.
+Should Exide not meet the 0.15 μ g/m3 standard, resources should be directed to towards reducing fugitive emissions rather than stack emissions.